TL;DR

 2. Figma – best for collaborative digital design

-Figma is the cloud-based design platform that lets your entire team create together in real time.
+Figma is a cloud-based design platform that lets your entire team collaborate in real time.
 It’s a game-changer for teams building websites, apps, and prototypes, with everyone on the same page – literally!

 Key features